AniketWithPython/Noughts-and-Crosses/README.md

 # Noughts-and-Crosses
+Noughts and Crosses (Tkinter Edition) for Microsoft® Windows™<br><br>
-A simple game of noughts and crosses
+A simple Noughts and Crosses game
+<br><br>

+List of Libraries used:<br>
+* Tkinter<br>
+* Webbrowser<br>

+>©Aniket Maity 2022 All Rights Reserved.
+All other domain, brand information and trademarks are the registered trademarks of their respective owners.